KushwanthBabu/Micro-Service-Deployment-Using-Docker-and-Kubernetes/README.md

-🚀 Microservices DevOps Deployment with Docker & Kubernetes 📌 Project Overview
+**Microservices Deployment using Docker & Kubernetes**

-This project demonstrates deployment of a simple Node.js microservices architecture using:
+This project demonstrates deployment of a simple Node.js microservices architecture using Docker, Docker Compose, and Kubernetes (Minikube).

-Docker

-Docker Compose

-Kubernetes (Minikube)

-kubectl

-The goal was to understand containerization, orchestration, service discovery, and scaling.

-🏗 Architecture

-Services:
+The system consists of three services:

 user-service (Port 4000)